Time spent on rival apps grew 23% during mega FB outage

-San Francisco, Oct 7 (IANS) The outage that struck Facebook's apps on October 4 led consumers to seek out alternatives for social media and messaging, precipitating a surge in time spent among apps from the company's competitors.
+San Francisco: The outage that struck Facebook's apps on October 4 led consumers to seek out alternatives for social media and messaging, precipitating a surge in time spent among apps from the company's competitors.

 According to Sensor Tower, on the social media front, Snapchat saw the biggest increase as average time spent by existing users climbed 23 per cent week-over-week during the outage.